pal-16/stardapp/README.md

 4. **With [Chainsafe](https://chainsafe.io/), 20GB content could be hosted for free!**

 ### High-level positive flow:
-- User has the correct NFT in their wallet
+- User has the correct NFT in their wallet.
-- User goes to [app][Demo App] and connects his wallet
+- User goes to [app][Demo App] and connects his wallet.
 - Voila!
 He is able to view the content!

 ### High-level negative flow (A):
-- User goes to [app][Demo App] but does not connect his wallet and tries to view a content.
+- User goes to the app but does not connect his wallet and tries to view the content.
 - Oops!
 He is unable to view the content!

 ### High-level negative flow (B):
-- User has a random NFT in their wallet
+- User has a random NFT in their wallet.
-- User goes to [app][Demo App] and connects his wallet
+- User goes to [app][Demo App] and connects his wallet.
 - Oops!
 He is unable to view the content!

 ### Technical flow (positive)
-- User has the correct NFT in their wallet
+- User has the correct NFT in their wallet.
-- User goes to [app][Demo App] and connects his wallet
+- User goes to [app][Demo App] and connects his wallet.
-- They sign a nonce and frontend sends a payload containing the nonce, signature and wallet public address to the backend
+- They sign a nonce and frontend sends a payload containing the nonce, signature and wallet public address to the backend.
 - Backend finds the signature to be valid.
 It also finds that the wallet public address does contain the correct NFT.
 - It generates an access token and sends it to frontend.
 - Frontend piggybacks this access token on the request to the backend server that enables the user to view the private content.
 - Backend server sees that the frontend is trying to access the private content.
 It checks if the access token is valid and finds it to be valid.
 - Backend server fetches the encrypted content from IPFS, decrypts it using its secret key and sends the decrypted content to the frontend.
 - Voila!
 The user is able to view the content!
-- (Note that the creator uploads content to IPFS via [admin interface][Demo App Admin].
-The admin interface sends the content to backend where it is first encrypted by backend's secret key and then the encrypted content is uploaded to IPFS.)
+- (Note that the creator uploads content to IPFS via the [admin interface][Demo App Admin].
+The admin interface sends the content to the backend where it is first encrypted by the backend's secret key and then the encrypted content is uploaded to IPFS.)

 ### Technical flow (negative)
 - In any negative flow, the user won't be having a valid access token.
 The flow stops here itself and the content is never fetched.